Reorder Clips and Improve Pacing

 • Open a generated project in the Bevyl editor.
 The project must have at least two clips in the timeline.

-• You do not need any additional files or footage — reordering works with the clips already in your project.
+• Required files or assets: none — reordering works with the clips already in your project.

-• Bevyl is a desktop browser tool.
-This workflow is not available on mobile.
+• Use a desktop browser; this workflow is not available on mobile.

 Bevyl editor showing the timeline with multiple video clips and timestamp ruler